oplehto/platform/query/influxql/README.md

         |> mean(timeSrc: "_start", columns: ["_value"])

 If the aggregate is combined with conditions, the column name of `_value` is replaced with whatever the generated column name is.

+### <a name="combine-windows"></a> Combine windows

+If there a window operation was added, we then combine each of the function results from the windows back into a single table and sort them by their start time.

+    ... |> window(every: inf) |> sort(cols: ["_start"])

+This step is skipped if there was no window function.

 ## <a name="join-groups"></a> Join the groups